-The Lab has published its report on Reporting of Audit Committees which provides insight from companies and investors on effective approaches to audit committee (AC) reporting including the content and the way information is presented.
+The Lab has published its report on Reporting of Audit Committees (PDF) which provides insight from companies and investors on effective approaches to audit committee (AC) reporting including the content and the way information is presented.
 19 companies and 25 investor and analyst organisations took part in the project that has been timed so that companies can benefit from the report’s observations when drafting their reports for this calendar year.

 Revisions to the UK Corporate Governance Code made in October 2012 introduced requirements for audit committees to describe in more detail the work that they do.
 The Code calls for descriptions of the significant issues considered by AC’s in relation to the financial statements and how they were addressed, how the AC assessed the effectiveness of the external audit process and their approach to appointing the auditor and safeguarding objectivity and independence relative to the use of non-audit services.
 The Competition Commission has proposed that AC reports should be subject to an advisory vote.

 Audit committee reports form part of the conversation between companies and investors building confidence in this important area of governance and showing how it contributes to good financial reporting.
 The Lab found that investors are keen to gain an understanding of what issues have been the subject of the audit committee’s focus for the year.
 Taking time to ensure information is disclosed in the most appropriate place in the annual report, allows cross referencing to be used to help investors locate the related information quickly, while avoiding repetition.
 The report gives examples of what investors are asking for.

 The report suggests that audit committee chairmen should:

 - Demonstrate ownership and accountability by personalising their report

 - Ensure reports are specific to their company and current year’s activities